-Proposed Programme for 1971-Form C22/71: This form must not be completed until results of the 1970 annual examinations are known.
-A number of course changes has been made and students should acquaint themselves with these by consulting this Handbook.
-In particular, students should note amendments to the courses in Economics, Economic History, Statistics and Industrial Relations.
+Proposed Programme for 1972-Form C22/72: A number of course changes has been made and students should acquaint themselves with these by consulting this Handbook.
+In particular, students should note amendments to Rule 7.

 The attention of students is directed to the important provisions of Rule 3 (prescribing maximum hours of class attendance), Rule 4 (concerning prerequisites) and Rule 6 (concerning the order in which subjects may be taken).
-Any application to vary these and other requirements must be made on the form T11-

-Application for Course Variations available from the Faculty Administrative Assistant.
+Any application to vary these and other requirements must be made on the form T11-Application for Course Variations: This is available from the Faculty Administrative Assistant.
 This form may also be used for transfers of courses within the Faculty, admission to Honours, transfers from part to full time, etc.